 My thanks to Muriel in Perth, Western Australia for both the recipe and the title of this recipe – Muriel makes these tasty muffins in a hurry when they’re needed.
-And let’s face it, if we’ve learned one thing from the various Lockdowns we’ve had over the past year, is that we’ve all got bananas hanging about..
+And let’s face it, if we learned one thing from all those Lockdowns, it is that we’ve all got bananas hanging about..

 These easy, easy Muffins have a wonderful light, open texture – so delicious!

 Like my easy banana cake https://eatingforireland.com/recipe/the-quick-and-easy-banana-bread/ – these Muffins are made by hand, in – virtually- one bowl!
 I’m loving it already..

 It’s easy to clean up after too – always useful in my role as Queen of Emergency tidying… 😉

 - A medium mixing bowl – or a large sheet of greaseproof paper.